Paris Tramway Line T5, France

-T5 is a new tramline being laid in the northern suburbs of Paris, France.
-It will operate between Marché station in Saint-Denis (93) and Garges Sarcelles (95) located in the regional councils of Val d'Oise and Seine-St-Denis respectively.
+The T5 tramline operates in the northern suburbs of Paris, France, between Marché station in Saint-Denis (93) and Garges Sarcelles (95) located in the regional councils of Val d’Oise and Seine-St-Denis respectively.

-Estimated to cost €163.13m, the T5 is owned and funded by the Syndicat des Transports (Stif, 71.5%), the transport authority of IIe-de-France, the State Region of France (17.2%), the regional council of Val d'Oise (10%) and transit operator Régie Autonome des Transports Parisiens (RATP, 1.3%).
-RATP will be the operator and will invest €52m on the rolling stock.
+Built at an estimated cost of €163.13m, the T5 is owned and funded by the Syndicat des Transports (Stif, 71.5%), the transport authority of IIe-de-France, the State Region of France (17.2%), the regional council of Val d’Oise (10%) and transit operator Régie Autonome des Transports Parisiens (RATP, 1.3%).
+RATP is the operator and invested €52m on the rolling stock.

 Project

-It will serve the five communities of Saint-Denis, Pierrefitte-sur-Seine, Sarcelles, Garges-les-Gonesse and Montmagny.
-It will have interchanges at St.Denis Market on the T1 line, Saint-Denis Basilica on Metro line 13 and at Garges-Sarcelles on Réseau Express Régional (RER) Line D.
+It serves the five communities of Saint-Denis, Pierrefitte-sur-Seine, Sarcelles, Garges-les-Gonesse and Montmagny.
+It has interchanges at St.Denis Market on the T1 line, Saint-Denis Basilica on Metro line 13 and at Garges-Sarcelles on Réseau Express Régional (RER) Line D.

 Planning and surveying were carried out in between 1999-2004 and the project was publicly announced in February 2005.